Economy & Finance

 🛢️ Oil Prices – The Seasonal Connection

-From winter lows to summer surges — oil prices have long danced with the seasons.
-This visual compares per-gallon pricing by season since 2019, alongside a full-history view reaching back to the 1980s.
+From winter lows to summer surges — U.S. crude oil prices (converted to per-gallon equivalents) have long followed a seasonal rhythm.
+This visual compares seasonal patterns since 2019 alongside a full-history view back to the 1980s.

 🏠 Real Estate Closing Times – Fastest vs. Slowest States